 Status: The North Saskatchewan Regional Advisory Council Recommendations Report Survey is now closed.
 Please stay tuned for the next steps.

 Developing the North Saskatchewan Regional Plan (NSRP) is a phased approach that begins with gathering and assessing information, input and advice, followed by receiving feedback and drafting the regional plan, and ends with finalizing and approving the plan.
 Making and Amending Regional Plans offers more information about the planning process.

 NSRP Regional Advisory Council

-A Regional Advisory Council for the North Saskatchewan Region has been appointed by Cabinet to provide advice to the Government of Alberta in the development of the North Saskatchewan Regional Plan.
+A Regional Advisory Council for the North Saskatchewan Region was appointed by Cabinet in 2014 to provide advice to the Government of Alberta on the development of the North Saskatchewan Regional Plan.
 The council provided 69 recommendations to government in six topic areas.
 Download the full recommendations document.

 Contributions from the Regional Advisory Council, First Nations and Métis groups, stakeholders, municipalities and the public inform the development of the regional plan.
 Visit Public Consultations to discover how to contribute to regional planning.